Shamimashrafiyan91/HAWAS/README.md

 ## Input Data
 All necessary input files are provided in the **`data_folder`** directory.
 Ensure that paths in the scripts are updated to correctly point to this folder before running the analysis.

----

-## Output Overview
-- **Step 1**: List of ~15,000 significant genes and scatter plots comparing fold changes.
-- **Step 2**: Analysis of overlaps and unique genes between the identified significant genes and DisGeNET leukemia genes.
-- **Step 3**: Files with ISP scores for regions and results of T-tests identifying significant regions.

----

-This pipeline serves as a comprehensive approach for studying leukemia-related genes and regions using HAWAS.
-Feel free to explore the scripts and adapt them as needed for your research.